Farmers Insurance Open 2026 parlay, props: PGA longshot picks from proven computer model

 The returning Brooks Koepka highlights the 2026 Farmers Insurance Open field, with the event beginning on Thursday at 12:10 p.m.
 ET from Torrey Pines.
 With +5300 PGA odds, Koepka is one of many notables you can make golf picks on, with others including Xander Schauffele (+1300), Ludvig Aberg (+1700), Patrick Cantlay (+199) and Hideki Matsuyama (+2500).
 However, none of them have won this tournament before, so backing any of the aforementioned with PGA picks or in a Farmers Insurance Open parlay could make it a golf longshot parlay.

-As for Koepka, who is +500 in the outright market, you can make Farmers Insurance Open props on him to record a top 10 finish at +600.
+As for Koepka, who is +5000 in the outright market, you can make Farmers Insurance Open props on him to record a top 10 finish at +600, while a top 5 would return +910.
 From finishing positions to winning margin to there being a playoff, there are several plus-money PGA props that could comprise your Farmers Insurance Open parlay for a monstrous return.
 Before making any 2026 Farmers Insurance Open picks or golf parlays, you need to see this PGA Tour parlay from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, has been red-hot since the PGA Tour resumed in June 2020.
 In fact, the model is up over $8,000 on its best bets since the restart, nailing tournament after tournament.